UM-Bridge/umbridge/README.md

 Input key        | Value type       | Purpose
 -----------------|------------------|-------------
-inWrt            | Integer          |
-outWrt           | Integer          |
-sens             | Array            |
-input            | Array of array of numbers | Parameter for which to evaluate model, dimension defined in /GetInputSizes config           | Any              | Optional and model-specific JSON structure containing additional model configuration parameters.
+inWrt            | Integer          | Index of model input to differentiate with respect to outWrt           | Integer          | Index of model output to consider in the objective sens             | Array            | Gradient of the objective with respect to model output `outWrt` input            | Array of array of numbers | Parameter for which to evaluate model, dimension defined in `/GetInputSizes` config           | Any              | Optional and model-specific JSON structure containing additional model configuration parameters.

 Output key       | Value type       | Purpose
 -----------------|------------------|-------------
-output           | Array of numbers |
+output           | Array of numbers | Gradient of objective

 ### POST /ApplyJacobian

 Input key        | Value type       | Purpose
 -----------------|------------------|-------------
-inWrt            | Integer          |
-outWrt           | Integer          |
-vec              | Array            |
-input            | Array of array of numbers | Parameter for which to evaluate model, dimension defined in /GetInputSizes config           | Any              | Optional and model-specific JSON structure containing additional model configuration parameters.
+inWrt            | Integer          | Index of model input with respect to which the Jacobian should be taken outWrt           | Integer          | Index of model output which is to be differentiated vec              | Array            | Vector to apply the Jacobian matrix to, dimension defined in the `inWrt`th entry of `/GetInputSizes` input            | Array of array of numbers | Parameter at which to evaluate the Jacobian, dimension defined in `/GetInputSizes` config           | Any              | Optional and model-specific JSON structure containing additional model configuration parameters.

 Output key       | Value type       | Purpose
 -----------------|------------------|-------------
-output           | Array of numbers |
+output           | Array of numbers | Jacobian of output `outWrt` with respect to input parameter `inWrt` applied to vector `vec`

 ### POST /ApplyHessian

 Input key        | Value type       | Purpose
 -----------------|------------------|-------------
-inWrt1           | Integer          |
-inWrt2           | Integer          |
-outWrt           | Integer          |
-vec              | Array            |
-sens             | Array            |
-input            | Array of array of numbers | Parameter for which to evaluate model, dimension defined in /GetInputSizes config           | Any              | Optional and model-specific JSON structure containing additional model configuration parameters.
+inWrt1           | Integer          | Index of first input to differentiate with respect to inWrt2           | Integer          | Index of second input to differentiate with respect to outWrt           | Integer          | Index of model output to consider in the objective vec              | Array            | Vector to apply the Hessian matrix to sens             | Array            | Gradient of the objective with respect to model output `outWrt` input            | Array of array of numbers | Parameter at which to evaluate the Hessian, dimension defined in `/GetInputSizes` config           | Any              | Optional and model-specific JSON structure containing additional model configuration parameters.

 Output key       | Value type       | Purpose
 -----------------|------------------|-------------
-output           | Array of numbers |
+output           | Array of numbers | Hessian at `input` applied to vector `vec`